lucasccampos/cryptotelegrambot/README.md

 ### Trading/Sniper Bot
 [Screenshots](screenshots/trade_sniper/screenshot.md)

-Essa feature do bot conseguia comprar/vender tokens a certos preços, igual ordens em corretoras, ou comprar tokens assim que lançados em qualquer DEX, tambem conhecido como sniper bot.
+This feature of the bot was able to buy/sell tokens at certain prices, similar to orders on brokers, or buy tokens as soon as they were released on any DEX, also known as a sniper bot.

 ### Pancake Prediction bot
 [Screenshots](screenshots/prediction/screenshot.md)

-Essa feature experimental do bot conseguia apostar em rounds do Prediction da PancakeSwap, seguindo uma estrategia criar por mim que tentava apostar no lado mais lucrativo após _x_ rounds consecutivos.
+This experimental feature of the bot was able to bet on rounds of PancakeSwap Prediction, following a strategy created by me that tried to bet on the most profitable side after x consecutive rounds.

 ### SafeLaunch sniper bot
 [Screenshots](screenshots/safelaunch/screenshot.md)

-Essa feature visava comprar tokens assim que liberados na Launchpad da Safelaunch.
+This feature aimed to buy tokens as soon as they were released on the SafeLaunch Launchpad.

 ### Pegaxy rent bot
 [Screenshots](screenshots/pegaxy/screenshot.md)

-Essa feature visava alugar NFT's do pegaxy assim que postados por seus donos, implementar isso foi complicado pois o site tentava proteger a todo custo o site contra bots, utilizando captchas e até CloudFlare para bloquear requests sem fingerprint do navegador.
+This feature aimed to rent NFT's from pegaxy as soon as they were posted by their owners, implementing this was complicated as the site tried to protect the site against bots at all costs, using captchas and even CloudFlare to block requests without browser fingerprint.

-### Gerenciador de usuarios
+### User manager
 [Screenshots](screenshots/gerenciador_usuarios/screenshot.md)

-- Controle de planos de assinaturas _( ex: BASIC / VIP / PREMIUM )_
+- Control of subscription plans _( ex: BASIC / VIP / PREMIUM )_
-> Os planos de assinaturas serviam para limitar os comandos dependendo do plano do usuario.
+> Subscription plans were used to limit commands depending on the user's plan.
-- Cada usuario pode ter varias carteiras associadas
+- Each user can have multiple associated wallets
-> O usuario poderia cadastrar varias carteiras para utilizar os serviços em cada uma facilmente.
+> The user could register multiple wallets to easily use the services on each one.